dannofield/Traffic-Sign-Recognition/README.md

 ![alt text][image6]

 You can see the difference between the original data set before creating the images and the augmented data set after.

+creating images...
+Creating 620 random images for label Speed limit (20km/h) Creating 440 random images for label End of speed limit (80km/h) Creating 110 random images for label Stop
+Creating 260 random images for label No vehicles Creating 440 random images for label Vehicles over 3.5 metric tons prohibited Creating 620 random images for label Dangerous curve to the left Creating 500 random images for label Dangerous curve to the right Creating 530 random images for label Double curve Creating 470 random images for label Bumpy road Creating 350 random images for label Slippery road Creating 560 random images for label Road narrows on the right Creating 260 random images for label Traffic signals Creating 590 random images for label Pedestrians Creating 320 random images for label Children crossing Creating 560 random images for label Bicycles crossing Creating 410 random images for label Beware of ice/snow Creating 110 random images for label Wild animals crossing Creating 590 random images for label End of all speed and passing limits Creating 201 random images for label Turn right ahead Creating 440 random images for label Turn left ahead Creating 470 random images for label Go straight or right Creating 620 random images for label Go straight or left Creating 530 random images for label Keep left Creating 500 random images for label Roundabout mandatory Creating 590 random images for label End of no passing Creating 590 random images for label End of no passing by vehicles over 3.5 metric tons

 Original Dataset | Augmented data set
 ------------ | -------------
 ![alt text][image7] | ![alt text][image8]